mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/ESP32_P4_WT9932P4/README.md

 # Choosing the Arduino IDE Board and the options in the tools menu

 The "ESP32P4 Dev Module" seems to be the best choice for the **WT9932P4-TINY** from wireless-tag as long as there is no correct board definition.
-It is the only one, that supports PSRAM.
+It has many options and supports PSRAM.

 The **Chip Variant** must be "Before v3.00".